qiuqiangkong/dcase2018_task1/Readme.md

 (3) Train model
 (4) Evaluation

-### Result
+## Result

 We apply a convolutional neural network on the log mel spectrogram feature to solve this task.
 Training takes around 100 ms / iteration on a GTX Titan X GPU.
 The model is trained for 3000 iterations.
+The result is shown below.

-Subtask A:
+### Subtask A

+Averaged accuracy over 10 classes:

 |                   | Device A |
 |:-----------------:|:--------:|